forvoi/gogocode-copy/README.md

 [中文 README](README-cn.md)

-GoGoCode is a transformer for JavaScript/Typescript/HTML based on AST but providing an intuitive API:
+GoGoCode is a transformer for JavaScript/Typescript/HTML based on AST but providing an intuitive API有如下:

 -   A jQuery-like API to select and transform AST.
 -   A Regex-like syntax to match and replace code.